Animated Mischief

 Brian N. Duchaney serves as the director of Military & Veteran Student Services and teaches part-time in the departments of English and Communication Studies at Bridgewater State University in Massachusetts.

-David S. Silverman is an instructor for Kansas State University-Salina.
-He is a media historian that has taught communication studies for more than 20 years across the Midwest and has helped to plan a number of conferences on both the national and international stage.
+David S. Silverman is an educator and media historian with more than twenty years in the classroom across the Midwest.
+He has also helped to plan a number of conferences on both the national and international stage, and currently resides in the Kansas City area.

 Bibliographic Details